Skip to content

 Orthopedic

-Orthopedic complaints make up a large percentage of chief complaints at any community ED, yet it is seldom given much training time during residency programs.
-The Department is associated with Campbell’s Clinic at Methodist University, which is one of the top training programs in the country for orthopedic surgery.
-Residents in the program will benefit from hands on instruction by senior orthopedic residents and attending physicians as well as hands on programs like the Splint Application Seminar and didactic teaching from the best in the world.
-You will leave the program knowing you have state of the art information and techniques for a high volume and potentially high risk component of Emergency Medicine.
+Orthopedic complaints make up a large percentage of chief complaints at any community ED, yet it is seldom given priority focus during emergency medicine training.
+This rotation is associated with Campbell’s Clinic which is one of the top training programs in the country for orthopedic surgery.
+Residents benefit from hands on instruction by senior orthopedic residents in the level one trauma center at ROH.
+There is also an option to attend sports medicine clinics for those who have a particular interest in sports medicine.

 Trauma